Watch: Space

 Through the 1960s, a large range of watches was tested for durability and precision under extreme temperature changes and vibrations.
-The Omega Speedmaster Professional was selected by NASA, the U.S space agency, and it is mostly known thanks to astronaut Buzz Aldrin who wore it during the moon landing, 1969.
-Heuer became the first Swiss watch in space thanks to a Heuer Stopwatch, worn by John Glenn in 1962 when he piloted the Friendship 7 on the first manned U.S. orbital mission.
+The Omega Speedmaster Professional was selected by NASA, the U.S. space agency, and it is mostly known thanks to astronaut Buzz Aldrin who wore it during the 1969 Apollo 11 Moon landing.
+Heuer became the first Swiss watch in space thanks to a Heuer Stopwatch, worn by John Glenn in 1962 when he piloted the Friendship 7 on the first crewed U.S. orbital mission.
 The Breitling Navitimer Cosmonaute was designed with a 24-hour analog dial to avoid confusion between AM and PM, which are meaningless in space.
-It was first worn in space by U.S. astronaut Scott Carpenter on 24 May 1962 in the Aurora 7 mercury capsule.
+It was first worn in space by U.S. astronaut Scott Carpenter on 24 May 1962 in the Aurora 7 Mercury capsule.

-Since 1994 Fortis is the exclusive supplier for manned space missions authorized by the Russian Federal Space Agency.
+Since 1994 Fortis is the exclusive supplier for crewed space missions authorized by the Russian Federal Space Agency.
 China National Space Administration (CNSA) astronauts wear the Fiyta spacewatches.
 At BaselWorld, 2008, Seiko announced the creation of the first watch ever designed specifically for a space walk, Spring Drive Spacewalk.
 Timex Datalink is flight certified by NASA for space missions and is one of the watches qualified by NASA for space travel.
 The Casio G-Shock DW-5600C and 5600E, DW 6900, and DW 5900 are Flight-Qualified for NASA space travel.

 Various Timex Datalink models were used both by cosmonauts and astronauts.